mullvad/win-split-tunnel/README.md

 Because explicitly bound client sockets are rare, it can be expected that most excluded apps are affected.
 No generally applicable mitigations are available.

+## Multicast reception

+When configuring a network socket for multicast packet reception, it's common to both bind `inaddr_any` and join a multicast group on that same address.
+This is problematic on multi-homed machines such as a machine with an active VPN connection, because the "wrong" interface may be selected behind the scenes.

+If we add split tunneling into the mix things become even more complicated.
+With split tunneling engaged, the socket bind will be redirected to the LAN interface but the group join will still be on `inaddr_any`.
+This will typically not result in any API errors but the net effect is that incoming traffic can't be properly matched, and will instead be discarded.

+No generally applicable mitigations are available.

 # License

 Copyright (C) 2021  Mullvad VPN AB